A chronology of key events:

 2014 June - A deadly assault on Karachi's international airport leaves dozens dead.
 Uzbek militants fighting with the Pakistani Taliban say they carried out the attack.
 Peace talks with the Taliban collapse and the army launches a major offensive on Islamist hideouts in north-west Pakistan.

-2014 October - Teenager Malala Yousafzai from Pakistan, who was shot in the head by the Taliban but survived to become a campaigner for girls' education, becomes the youngest person ever to win the Nobel Peace Prize.
+2014 October - Teenager Malala Yousafzai, who was shot in the head by the Taliban but survived to become a campaigner for girls' education, becomes the youngest person ever to win the Nobel Peace Prize.

 2014 December - Taliban kills nearly 150 people - mostly children - in an attack on a school in Peshawar.

 Government responds to the massacre by lifting a moratorium on the death penalty and launching round-up of terror suspects, although critics complain major terror organisers are left alone.